Deltacron/MERN_Code_Challenge/README.md

 	<li>Focus on good coding practices. </li>
 	<li>Code quality needs to be good.
 Bad code quality might get rejected immediately.</li>
 	<li>Exceptions needs to be handled properly.</li>
+	<li>DO NOT add a default GITHUB readme file with template text.</li>
 </ol>

 ## Bonus🌟